aiazza/Documentation/What_to_Study_for_interviews_with_big_tech_dir/What_to_Study_for_interviews_with_big_tech.md

 - W - Weight : A Cisco-specific attribute that is local to the router and not advertised to other routers.
 Higher weights are preferred.
 - L - Local Preference : Indicates the preferred path within an AS. the higher the better, and this attribute is shared within the local AS.
-- O - Origin : Indicates the origin of the route, it can either be IGP (i - First preferred) meaning the route was originated using an interior gateway protocol such as OSPF or EIGRP, EGP(e - second preferred) meaning the route was learned via an exterior gateway protocol, this one is obsolete, or Incomplet (? - Least preferred) meaning this was injected other than IGP or EGP, for example through redistribution or
+- O - Originate : Indicates the origin of the route, it can either be IGP (i - First preferred) meaning the route was originated using an interior gateway protocol such as OSPF or EIGRP, EGP(e - second preferred) meaning the route was learned via an exterior gateway protocol, this one is obsolete, or Incomplet (? - Least preferred) meaning this was injected other than IGP or EGP, for example through redistribution or
-- O - AS Path - The AS Path map, meaning a list of all the AS which the route transited by, this is important to prevent loops in eBGP or influence policy to prefer one route over the other.
+- A - AS Path - The AS Path map, meaning a list of all the AS which the route transited by, this is important to prevent loops in eBGP or influence policy to prefer one route over the other.
 The lower the better
 - M - MED (Multi-Exit Discriminator) : Suggest remote AS a preferred path into the AS when multiple entry points exist.
 - P - Prefer eBGP over IBGP -
 - R - RID - Router ID